merovingienne/openmrs-module-ui-react/README.md

 # Development Guide

 When adding a new component,
+1. Create a new branch **from develop branch**.
-1. In `src/components`, create new folder with the component name.
+2. In `src/components`, create new folder with the component name.
-2. Create `index.jsx` file with component source, and add `_story.jsx` to view stories through Storybook.
+3. Create `index.jsx` file with component source, and add `_story.jsx` to view stories through Storybook.
-3. Add component to `src/index.js`.
+4. Add component to `src/index.js`.

 ### Naming conventions